MarcoBarroca/VQE-Harmonic-Oscilattor/README.md

 This is a simple example of using Qiskit's VQE and Wolfram Mathematica to find the ground eigenvalue of a Quantum Harmoinc oscillator
 # Steps
 1. Load the Mathematica notebook H_QHO to create the Hamiltonian.
-2. Load the Mathematica notebook Pauli_decomp to decompose the Hamiltonian in Pauli matric produscts.
+2. Load the Mathematica notebook Pauli_decomp to decompose the Hamiltonian in Pauli matrix products.
 3. Load the output file paulis_QHO into Qiskit via the jupyter notebook VQE_QHO.

 Files are located in the proper folders with example an Hamiltonian and its decomposition.